 Safe Crossing Times

 Every year people get stranded in cars as the tide comes in swiftly over the mud flats.
 You MUST check the safe crossing times before arriving or leaving Holy Island, whether driving the main road or on foot on the causeway, and adhere to them strictly.
-Daily tide times are published here.
+Daily tide times are published here and my post on family beach safety has a UK-wide link for tide times.

 Below is a fabulous reflective photo of the day taken by an enthusiastic ‘teen of the wild,’ our friend 15-year old Rowan Harris-Jones, whose photographs can be purchased to help fund his exciting outdoor adventure to the Galapagos islands next year.